youngjoo9992/kweb-week1-assignment/README.md

-# ✨This is youngjoo's fun, cool and sexy KWEB week 1 assignment repo✨
+# ✨This is youngjoo's KWEB week 1 assignment repo✨